conradakunga/Blog/_posts/2025-09-09-why-is-september-shortened-as-sept-and-not-sep.md

 Here we can see that **June**, **July,** and **Sept** do not conform to the rest.

-This generally isn't an issue too much when **displaying** data, but when [parsing]({% post_url 2025-06-16-locale-considerations-when-parsing-dates %})) it.
+This generally isn't an issue too much when **displaying** data, but when [parsing]({% post_url 2025-06-16-locale-considerations-when-parsing-dates %}) it.

 ### TLDR

-**Programming languages that faithfully implement ISO standards can lead to surprises if you do not follow closely the changes in the standards.**
+**Programming languages that faithfully implement ISO standards can lead to surprises if you do not follow the changes in the standards closely.**

 Happy hacking!